Toronto Tempo

-The Toronto Tempo are an upcoming Canadian professional basketball team based in Toronto.
-The Tempo will compete in the Women's National Basketball Association (WNBA) as a member of the Eastern Conference, and are scheduled to begin play in 2026.
-The team will play its home games at Coca-Cola Coliseum.
-The Tempo will be the first WNBA team located outside of the United States and the first in Canada.
+The Toronto Tempo are a Canadian professional basketball team based in Toronto.
+The Tempo compete in the Women's National Basketball Association (WNBA) as a member of the Eastern Conference.
+The team plays its home games at Coca-Cola Coliseum.
+Beginning play in May 2026, they are the first WNBA team located outside of the United States and the first in Canada.
+The team's mascots are Dez and Dot.